Dnyarri/img2mesh/README.md

 ## Installation and Usage

 Programs distribution is rather self-contained and is supposed to run right out of the box.
-Program is equipped with minimal GUI, so all you have to do after starting a program is use "Open..." dialog to open image file, then use "Export..." to name 3D file to be created, then wait while program does the job, then open resulting file with suitable 3D software and render the scene.
+Program is equipped with minimal GUI, so all you have to do after starting a program is open image file using double-click into dialog or Ctrl+O keys, or bring to life main "FIle" menu with right-click or Alt+F, then use "Export..." to name 3D file to be created, then wait while program does the job, then open resulting file with suitable 3D software and render the scene.

 ### For developers

-Module list2mesh, containing 3D-export functions, may be copied and used by other developers at will.
+Export module, containing 3D-export functions, may be copied and used by other developers at will.

 ## References